-RES 01 Support the implementation of Section 9.4 Healthy Placemaking of the RSES, and the relevant County Policy Objectives (CPOs) contained within Chapter 7: Placemaking and other relevant chapters of the County Longford Development Plan 2021-2027.
-RES 02 Promote an appropriate housing mix of suitable levels of private, social and affordable housing types in accordance with the Longford Key Town Requirements and ensure that all new residential development provides for a sustainable mix of housing types, sizes and tenures and that new development complements the existing residential mix.
-RES 03 Require residential developments be built at sustainable densities in appropriate locations, incorporating a mix of tenures and integrating the principles of healthy and age friendly placemaking.
-RES 04 Promote and support innovative housing models including live-work units and specific needs housing and cost-rental units.

-RES 05 Require that an appropriate mix of housing type, tenure, density and size is provided in all new residential areas and in appropriate brownfield/infill areas to meet the needs of the population of Longford, including the provision of special needs housing which includes housing for older people, people with disabilities, social housing, affordable housing, cost-rental accommodation and accommodation for the travelling community.
+RES 01 Ensure that all new residential development provides for a sustainable mix of housing types, sizes and tenures and that new development complements the existing residential mix.
+RES 02 Require residential developments be built at sustainable densities in appropriate locations, incorporating a mix of tenures and integrating the principles of healthy and age friendly placemaking.
+RES 03 Promote and support innovative housing models including live-work units and specific needs housing.
+RES 04 Require that an appropriate mix of housing type, tenure, density and size is provided in all new residential areas and in appropriate brownfield/infill areas to meet the needs of the population of Longford, including the provision of special needs housing which includes housing for older people, people with disabilities, social housing, affordable housing and accommodation for the travelling community.

-Promote an age-friendly town, which seeks universal accessibility and age-friendly homes in accordance with the Age-Friendly Ireland - Ten Universal Design Features, 2021, and the best-practice guidance outlined in the Building for Everyone - A Universal Design Approach, by the Centre of Excellence in Universal Design.

-Support the actions set out in Longford Age Friendly County Strategy 2019 - 2024 and any subsequent strategy, regarding the implementation of age friendly principles in the planning, design and delivery of physical infrastructure, public realm works, business and commercial premises.

-RES 08 Seek to provide Traveller Specific Accommodation at appropriate locations close to key services and public transport facilities in accordance with Longford County Council's Traveller Accommodation Programme 2019-2024 and any subsequent traveller accommodation programme.

-RES 09 Encourage the reuse of upper floors above commercial premises (existing retail / office units) in the Town Centre for residential accommodation.

-RES 10 Promote healthy place-making, increase the liveability factor of Longford, encourage the most efficient use of land, and ensure a mixture of residential unit types that are designed and constructed on the principles of universal design, life-long adaptability and energy efficiency.

-RES 11 Secure the provision of social infrastructure, community and recreational facilities in tandem with residential development.
+- RES 05 Promote an age-friendly town, which seeks universal accessibility and age-friendly homes in accordance with the Age-Friendly Ireland Ten Universal Design Features, 2021, and the best-practice guidance outlined in the Building for Everyone A Universal Design Approach, by the Centre of Excellence in Universal Design. - RES 06 Support the actions set out in Longford Age Friendly County Strategy 2019 - 2024 and any subsequent strategy, regarding the implementation of age friendly principles in the planning, design and delivery of physical infrastructure, public realm works, business and commercial premises. - RES 07 Seek to provide Traveller Specific Accommodation at appropriate locations close to key services and public transport facilities in accordance with Longford County Council's Traveller Accommodation Programme 2019-2024 and any subsequent traveller accommodation programme. - RES 08 Encourage the reuse of upper floors above commercial premises (existing retail / office units) in the Town Centre for residential accommodation. - RES 09 Promote healthy place-making, increase the liveability factor of Longford, encourage the most efficient use of land, and ensure a mixture of residential unit types that are designed and constructed on the principles of universal design, life-long adaptability and energy efficiency. - RES 10 Secure the provision of social infrastructure, community and recreational facilities in tandem with residential development. - RES 11Comply with the Sustainable Residential Development and Compact Settlements Guidelines for Planning Authorities, published in January